-Protected spring A spring protected from runoff, bird droppings, and animals b "spring box" which is typically constructed of brick, masonry concrete and is built around the spring so that water flows direc out of the box into a pipe without being exposed to outs pollution.
+Protected spring A spring protected from runoff, bird droppings, and animals by a "spring box" which is typically constructed of brick, masonry, or concrete and is built around the spring so that water flows directly out of the box into a pipe without being exposed to outside pollution.
 Unprotected spring A spring that is subject to runoff and/or bird droppings or animals.
 Unprotected springs typically do not have a "spring box."
 Rainwater Rain that is collected or harvested from surfaces by roof or ground catchment and stored in a container, tank, or cistern.